 WHY BREAK THE INSULATING GLASS UNIT FOR GAS ANALYSIS IF YOU DON'T HAVE TO?

 The following specialist article discusses insulating glass production and the different methods for quality control for double and triple glazed insulating glass units.
 This article was written by Mr. Saksala who has been working within the glass industry for over 25 years.
 He has held positions such as Advisor for International Sales, Key Account Director for Glaston (former Tamglass) and worked as Sales Director for Rakennuskone Oy.
-Mr. Saksala is currently working as Sales Director for Sparklike Oy.
+Mr. Saksala is currently working as Director of Line Integrated Solutions for Sparklike Oy.

 “Keeping pace with high performing insulating glass products is a struggle for quality control, especially when it comes to insulating gas retention.
 Glazing products today have higher and higher performance needs, and the requirements for better products are growing steadily.”